 13. Fatty Fish

 Fatty fish such as salmon, mackerel, herring, anchovies, and oysters have some of the highest natural concentrations of omega-3 fatty acids.
 These essential fats can help to provide oxygen to the brain by supporting healthy triglyceride levels and normal blood circulation.
-As a result, omega-3 might be able to help support memory skills and overall brain wellness!
+As a result, omega-3 can be a great resource for overall brain wellness!

 14. Green Tea